GERMANY

 EXPLORE THIS STORY

-A Los Angeles jury ordered Meta and Google to pay $6 million to a young woman who became addicted to Instagram and YouTube as a child, in a landmark verdict treating social media as defective products.
-This decision, comparable to the Big Tobacco moment of the 1990s, paves the way for over 2,000 similar lawsuits and forces the world to rethink platform regulation for minors.
+A Los Angeles jury has ordered Meta and Google to pay $6 million to a young woman rendered dependent on Instagram and YouTube since childhood, in a landmark verdict treating social media platforms as defective products.
+This decision, comparable to the Big Tobacco moment of the 1990s, paves the way for more than 2,000 similar lawsuits and forces the world to rethink how digital platforms are regulated for minors.

 Get weekly multi-perspective analyses delivered straight to your inbox.